 Popular Mayor Served For Over Twenty Years

-The cat was elected even though he had zero qualifications.
+The cat got elected even though he had zero qualifications.
 However, in the small town with fewer than 900 residents, he remained popular.
 Residents tell us he achieved popularity for a number of reasons.

 For one, he didn’t raise taxes.
 Talkeetna still has no sales tax.
 Mayor Stubbs had a “laissez-faire” attitude toward government and business.
 He adopted a no-interference policy that gained popularity with residents.